 If you need legal assistance regarding claims against an estate matters, contact us online or call us at (615) 800-7096 today for a free consultation with an experienced attorney.

 If someone who owes you money dies, you may think you are unable to recover those funds.
 However, you can file a claim against the person’s estate in an effort to pay the debt.
-Nevertheless, the process can be difficult, and it takes a skilled attorney to guide you through the process.
-For decades, the estate litigation attorneys of Martin Heller Potempa & Sheppard, PLLC have guided creditors through the process of filing claims against an Estate in Tennessee.
+The process can be difficult, and it takes a skilled attorney to guide you through it.
+For decades, the estate litigation attorneys of Martin Heller Potempa & Sheppard, PLLC have guided creditors through the process of filing claims against an estate in Tennessee.
 We know what deadlines need to be hit and what proof is needed to support your claims.
 We will help you with the documents and, if necessary, represent you in probate court.

 When to File Claims Against an Estate

 Claims against an estate can occur at the beginning of probate.
 An individual may believe he/she is owed money from the estate.
 In an attempt to procure the funds, that creditor will file a written statement with the executor or administrator of the estate.
 It is the administrator’s duty to approve it (either in whole or in part) or deny the claim.

 In Tennessee, there is a strict four-month period for filing a claim against an estate and a “Notice to Creditors” is published by the probate court clerk.
 The notice to creditors must be published for two consecutive weeks in a newspaper in the county where the probate action has been filed.
 For example, in Nashville, such notices are typically published in The Tennessean, Nashville Scene, or Nashville Ledger.